logansease/QwikJson/README.md

 ####DBTime
 -12:00:00

-Note that you can customize the date formats by calling
+Note that you can customize the date formats by calling setDateFormat on the date class.
 ```objective-c
 [DBDate setDateFormat:@"MM/DD/YYYY"];
 ```